fschmid56/EfficientAT/README.md

 **mn_\<width_mult\>_\<dataset\>**.
 In this sense, *mn10_as* defines a MobileNetV3 with parameter *width_mult=1.0*, pre-trained on
 AudioSet.

+All models available are pre-trained on ImageNet [9], followed by training on AudioSet [4].
 The results appear slightly better than those reported in the paper.
 We provide the best models in this repository while the paper is showing averages over multiple runs.

 | Model Name  | Config                                             | Params (Millions) | MACs (Billions) | Performance (mAP) |